Two encryption keys are now used by Talend Studio and Talend components to encrypt and decrypt passwords with the AES GCM 256 algorithm.

 The new version of the encryption key value will be generated and saved in the key configuration file.

-<studio_key_path>is the absolute path to the Talend Studio encryption key configuration file, for example,
+<studio_key_path>is the absolute path to the Talend Studio encryption key configuration file on the Remote Engine, for example,

 For more information about how to define a Job run profile for a Remote Engine and add the JVM arguments in the run profile in Talend Cloud Management Console, see Configuring Job run profiles.

 Later, before executing the Job task on the Remote Engine, you need to edit the execution settings of the task by selecting the Job run profile where the JVM argument has been configured.
 For more information, see Accessing and editing Job tasks.